SpringStudent/rpc-mqtt/README.md

 When a service within one local area network (LAN) needs to access a client program in another LAN, if the two networks cannot directly communicate, RPC calls via Dubbo become unfeasible.
-Additionally, if the client program lacks a public IP address, sending commands over the HTTP protocol is also impossible.
+Additionally, if the client program lacks a public IP address, sending http request is also impossible.
 In such scenarios, a publicly deployed MQTT Broker can be utilized to enable cross-network program invocation through rpc-mqtt.

 #### Usage Guide